nmstate/nmstate.github.io/devel/yaml_api.md

 Available since 2.2.0.

-The minimum MTU supported by specified interface.
+The maximum MTU supported by specified interface.

 This is query only property and will be ignored when applying.